Frequently Asked Questions

 No. Kitty Party and FML include a Biotin pill so should not be taken with other supplements.
 They are specially formulated to include key nutrients for the health of your hair, skin and nails.

-The pills in Kitty Party and FML are safe to take if you’re lactose-intolerant.
+Yes, the pills in Kitty Party and FML are safe to take if you are lactose-intolerant.